 6. Paste your GTM and GA4 IDs into Magento Admin

-After you install the GA4 extension, go to Stores > Configuration > Magefan Extensions > Google Tag Manager and Analytics > General and paste the GTM tracking IDs you've collected earlier.
+After you install the GA4 extension, go to Stores > Configuration > Magefan Extensions > Google Tag Manager and Analytics > Web Container and paste the GTM tracking IDs you've collected earlier.

 Then unfold the Google Analytics 4 section and paste your Measurement ID there.
 Don't forget to Save the settings.

 You can create different custom events like add_to_cart or initiate checkout in your GTM account manually if you like.
 However, if you have Google Analytics 4 extension, you don't need to.